automatictester/lambda-test-runner/README.md

 To clone private repos, you should provide SSH URL in your request payload, as well as configure a few other things:
 - Set **SSH_KEY_BUCKET** and **SSH_KEY_KEY** environment variables (see [Required environment variables](https://github.com/automatictester/lambda-test-runner#required-environment-variables))
   to point at the SSH key you want to use.
-- The SSH key you use should be compliant with both JGit and the Git hosting provider you are using.
-To generate JGit-, GitHub- and BitBucket-compilant SSH key, you can use this command: `ssh-keygen -m PEM -t rsa -b 4096`
+- The SSH key you use should be compliant with both JGit and the Git hosting you are using.
+To generate such SSH key, you can use this command:
+  `ssh-keygen -m PEM -t rsa -b 4096`